ming436534/modelizr/docs/modifiers/ModelModifiers.md

 #### `properties(props [, overwrite])`

-Add additional properties to the model, if overwrite is `true`, then the models props will be overwritten.
+Add additional properties to the model, if overwrite is `true` - the models' props will be overwritten.

-It is advised to rather add all properties that can be returned to the model before hand, and removed the optional properties from the `required` schema field.
+It is advised to rather add all possible properties to the model before hand and then removed the optional properties from the `required` schema field, or use `.only()` and `.except()`.

 ```javascript
 query(